junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean puts a fist to his mouth, unconsciously starting to choke himself.
 Just so he can hold back all the thoughts and emotions.
 He's afraid he might burst into tears if he doesn't leave the room quickly.

 "Dean, it's not your fault."
 Cas whispers beside him, low and quiet.
 Only the two of them can hear.
 "None of them blame you.
-They were happy and peaceful before, in Heaven."
+They were happy and peaceful in Heaven."

-Dean shakes his head slightly, unable to answer.
+Dean shakes his head, unable to answer.
 He sobs quietly, remembering the burnt-down Roadhouse ruins and Ash's buried body, the bleeding-out gush on Jo's body, the gun hole on Bobby's head.
 He has to excuse himself to the bathroom for a minute just to get composed again.

 He stares at his own reflection in the mirror, thinking, he will not lose any more people in his life.
 He can't.